 *Special Program for Science and Pre-Med Students

 In addition to a regular exchange partnership (see below), there is also a special science initiative underway between the University of Richmond and the University of St Andrews, specifically designed for first and second year students who are in the sciences and/or those who wish to go abroad and take courses that meet the requirements of U.S. medical schools.
 Students may enroll in the fall term at St Andrews in specific science classes offered under supervision from UR faculty, which will receive credit and a grade on the Richmond transcript (this applies only to students accepted to St Andrews via this partnership and only for certain courses).
 See more information on the St Andrews Science Brochure.

 Interested students must receive advisor pre-approval by October 15 for the following fall abroad (if deadline falls on the weekend, please submit Friday prior).
-Download the St Andrews Science Pre Approval Form, complete the relevant sections (the form is "fillable," so you may complete it partially on your computer, typing in the gray boxes or selecting from the drop-down menus as appropriate), and then print the form in order to take it to the relevant faculty for their signature(s).
+Download the St Andrews Science Pre-Approval Form, complete the relevant sections (the form is "fillable," so you may complete it partially on your computer, typing in the gray boxes or selecting from the drop-down menus as appropriate), and then print the form in order to take it to the relevant faculty for their signature(s).
 Successful completion of the pre-approval form holds a spot for the student on the program; when the regular application to study abroad is available, student must complete this process too.

 Note: Science students who are not part of this special partnership described above may still apply to study abroad at St Andrews via the regular study abroad application (and may still take science classes, etc.).
 See below for more detail.